 How to apply

-- Postgraduate research application form
+- Completed postgraduate research application form

 - University degree transcripts to date (transcripts are documents showing your grades for individual units/essays/exams throughout your degree) and your University degree certificates

 - Your IELTS certificate or equivalent documentation to show that you meet the minimum language requirements detailed in Profile B.